 We were selling a recently refurbished 3 bedroom semi detached family home.
 It was a period property approximately 100 yrs old.
 The family's parents had resided in it many years and it had been beautifully maintained.
 The first purchaser to see it fell in love with it and, with their offer accepted, sale proceedings began.
 The survey was returned, the first time buyer read it in increasing horror and called to immediately withdraw his offer.
 We asked him to delay his decision and provide us with a copy of the report.
 On first read through we could understand his fear.
 The roof needed replaced and ventilation installed to prevent condensation damp.
 It recommended the chimney stack be demolished and rebuilt with permission of owners of adjoining property, and the electrics fully upgraded to current standards.
 Also remedial work to rectify an area of damp in the ground floor.
 The surveyor quoted figures of approximately £30,000 to meet all his recommendations.

 Reading from the back of the report forwards though gave a different view.
-In the second paragraph of the Conclusion on page 13 was the line..'It should be noted that much of this cost is attributed to upgrading works which whilst desirable are not strictly essential at present.'
+In the second paragraph of the Conclusion on page 13 was the line..'It should be noted that much of this cost is attributed to upgrading works which whilst desirable are not strictly essential.'

 Reading backwards from the conclusion..the property had a small localised area of damp (which cost the vendor a couple of hundred pounds to rectify and was done within the week).

 Though the 'timber floors appear generally firm underfoot' the surveyor estimated approximately £2,000 to replace flooring that 'might' have been affected by the damp area 'on a worst foreseen basis'.
 They were not concerned enough however to recommend a separate damp and timber survey.